Graduate Certificate in Early Childhood Mental Health

 Lenette Azzi-Lessing, MSW, PhD, Associate Professor of Social Work, is the Director of the Graduate Certificate Program in Early Childhood Mental Health.
 An Associate Professor of Social Work, Dr. Azzi-Lessing has more than 25 years of experience in developing and operating programs for young children and their families and is a recognized expert in policy and practice with this population.

-Applicants to the program must hold a Masters in Social Work, Counseling, or related, mental-health field, or be matriculated as a student in Wheelock's Master of Social Work program.
+Applicants to the program must be enrolled as a student in Wheelock's Master of Social Work program.

 To meet with an admissions counselor or to learn more, contact: